gabeklein/expressive-mvc/README.md

 - You can pass arguments to the constructor
 - Type are maintained, making inference a lot better
 - Explicit subscription based rendering
-- Ability to create a `Provider`, making state accessible anywhere.
+- Ability to create a provider, making state accessible anywhere.
-- An optional error-boundary with the use of a provider.
+- An optional error-boundary with the use of provider.

 <br/>

-> To hook this way, rather than passing a class into `use`, extend `Controller` and call the attached `.use()` method.
+> To hook this way, rather than passing a class to `use`, extend `Controller` and call the attached `.use()` method.

 ```jsx
 import Controller from "react-use-controller"